 The Monday-night beach bonfire is technically for guests on the surf package, but walk-ins from the other Uluwatu villas can usually join for the cost of a drink.
 Ask which coach is running the intermediate session the next morning and bring a board the property does not stock, because the longboard selection is thin.

 The cliffside location faces directly onto Impossibles, one of Bali's most respected surf breaks.
 Padang Padang is below.
 The view from the terrace is uninterrupted ocean and breaking waves.
 Honeycombers described it as "a million-dollar location without the hefty price-tag."
-At €35 a night, the view-per-dollar ratio is one of the best in Bali.
+At dorm-bed rates, the view-per-dollar maths beats nearly anything on the island.

 Dreamsea runs camps in France, Portugal, Nicaragua, Sri Lanka, and more.
 The Bali outpost isn't a standalone hotel; it's a node in a global surf-travel community.
 Guests who've stayed at Dreamsea Portugal or Nicaragua bring that connection to Bali.
 The community model creates a social atmosphere from day one.
 If you travel alone, you won't eat alone.